A bit better: Variants of duality in geometric algebras with degenerate metrics: Geometry duality: the double nature of geometric primitives in PGA

-Consult Fig. \ref{fig:eltri}, that contains an overview of the possible geometric primitives available in projective geometry.
-Notice that the lower left three (plane, plane pencil, plane bundle) occur in plane-based algebras, the lower right three (point, point range, point field) occur in point-based algebras, while the upper three (line, line field and line bundle) along with the line pencil in the center, do not occur natively in these geometric algebras.
+Notice that the lower left three (plane, plane pencil, plane bundle) occur in plane-based algebras, the lower right three (point, point range, point field) occur in point-based algebras.
+The upper three entries do not occur in the geometric algebra framework discussed above.
+But since for this discussion we are treating the line as an indivisible element in its own right, we obtain two further 2D composite forms, the \emph{line field} and \emph{line bundle}, consisting of all the lines incident with a plane, resp., with a point.
+They are dual to each other.
+Finally, in the center of the triangle is a primitive combining all three types, the \emph{line pencil}: the set of all lines incident with a point and with a plane that is incident with the point.
+It is self-dual.